tractordev/apptron/README.md

 ## Contributing

-PLEASE help make this project ready to release.
 Contribute by submitting issues or especially PRs.
 Ask for help in Discord.

-Since this repository is private, GitHub won't allow you to fork.
-With early access you do have write permission, so you can push to a branch with your username and submit a PR from your branch into main.

 ## License